Amanda Lowney, PharmD, BCPS, BCCCP, BCEMP

 Email: balston@novanthealth.org

 Rotation Description: This rotation allows the resident to further develop and apply patient counseling skills by educating patients as they are discharged from inpatient care.
-The resident will focus on identifying and educating the patients in most need, including those with a heart failure diagnosis and those on an anticoagulant.
+The resident will focus on identifying and educating patients in most need, including those with a diagnosis of heart failure, diabetes, stroke, myocardial infarction, and those on an anticoagulant or with multiple recent visits to the hospital.
+The resident will learn about several resources to improve medication access and utilize those tools to ensure continuity of medication regimens for outpatient care.
 The resident will also support several pharmacy services including interdisciplinary rounds, medication reviews, and serve as a liaison to the pharmacy department.

 Email: gkmcduffie@novanthealth.org